cz303/one-arm-band/README.md

 ![alt text](Безымянный.png)
-# One Armed Bandit
+# One-armed Bandit
-Bot for [@borodutcher](https://telegram.me/borodutcher)(Telegram channel) To play you need to chat currency Helions!
-Join us and win!
+Bot for [@borodutcher Telegram channel)[https://telegram.me/borodutcher]

+Play one armed bandit in Telegram and win more Helions that you could ever earn with your filthy Alerbarda!
+In order to play you should join [@borodutcher)[https://telegram.me/borodutcher] and earn some Heions.
+Good luck!

 # Want to contribute?
 Just fork and make a pull request – as easy as that ;)

 # Where to seek help?
-Bug our group on Telegram: @borodutcher.
+Bug our group on Telegram: [@borodutcher)[https://telegram.me/borodutcher].